sbatson5/imposter-syndrome-blog/content/posts/2019-04-16---What-Its-Like-To-Work-Remote.md

 ## Learning is harder

 One thing that you don't quite realize until you start working from home, is that you do not pick up new skills as quickly.
-You learn so much just from the people around you -- whether it's from overhearing conversations about new technologies or being able to ask a question quickly.
+You learn so much just from the people around you -- whether it's from overhearing conversations about new technologies or being able to ask someone an offhand question.
 Seeking out a solution or discovering someone else has run into the same problem you have, is much more difficult over slack.
 You have to actively tune into those conversations when working remotely and when you're busy or heads down on an issue, there's almost no way you'll see a conversation that doesn't directly involve you.

 Past that, if you want to learn something, you need to actively take steps to do it.
 I really had to set aside more time to read through documentation, watch tutorials and more when working from home.
-Finding a mentor (or establishing any professional relationship, really) is much harder over slack and other communication tools.
+Finding a mentor (or establishing any professional relationship, really) is much harder over messaging apps and email.

-## Asking for help
+## Asking for help is more difficult

-When you are stuck on something and you know there is a person who can fix an issue for you or grant you permissions to an API or talk through how something is implemented, but they aren't available, it can be infuriating.
+When you are stuck on something and you know there is a person who can fix an issue for you, grant you permissions to an API or talk through how something is implemented, but they aren't available, it can be infuriating.
 That's true for remote and in-person offices.
 The difference (I found) is that in an office, I can glance over to someone's desk and see whether or not they are engaged with something before bothering them.
 Or, better, I can catch them while I'm grabbing a coffee or stretching my legs and that exchange of information can happen organically.
-Working remote, there is no "oh, can you shoot me an invite?" type conversations that happens in passing.
+Working remote, there is no "oh, can you shoot me an invite?" type conversations that can happen in passing.
 Asking someone for a favor or advice is very deliberate and asynchronous -- you may end up sitting on your hands for quite a while before you get a response.

 We all have days when we feel unproductive, but I felt they were doubly so when working from home.
-After all, it's not like you could look to your right and ask your neighbor if they needed help with anything.
+After all, it's not like you could look to your right and ask your neighbor to talk through something.

 ## Engineering is a human endeavor